-Figure 9: Total estimated migration flows and crude migration rate over five and ten-year periods from alternative demographic data sources.
-Estimates based on aggregations of country to country bilateral flows and both World Bank and UN stock data (WB or UN).
+The total flows from the WPP2015 data are given by the solid line and match those in Figure 2.
+The updated demographic data have a noticeable effect on the total estimated flows of both the ten-year and five-year interval estimates during the last decade.
+For example, the estimate of all flows for the ten-year interval 2000-10 is 78.30 based on WPP2010 and 82.96 based on WPP2012, compared to 81.42 million in the WPP2015 version.
+Differences in the totals are partly due to a non-constant number of countries used.
+In general, the more recent WPP data have allowed for more countries to be included.
+For example the 2000-10 estimate based on UN2015 stock data and WPP2015 involves 198 countries, whereas the WPP2010 version includes only 194 countries.
 In earlier periods, the effect of alternative demographic data had little impact on the total estimated flows.
 This is not too surprising.
 Revisions to demographic data tend to be larger in more recent periods as more up to date estimates are obtained from census and surveys.
-In order to detect the regions where the data revisions have the largest impact on estimated migration flows, Figure 10 plots differences of both immigration and emigration by region.
+In order to detect the regions where the data revisions have the largest impact on estimated migration flows, Figure 11 plots differences of both immigration and emigration by region.